Interactive-House-Smart-House-HKR-Grp3/GUIDELINES/README.md

 # GUIDELINES
-Guidelines for Smart Home projects
+## Guidelines for Smart Home projects

+Here we will publish rules and guidelines
+Stay Updated!